bertiqwerty/rvimage/README.md

 ```

-## Bounding Box Labeling Tool
+## Labeling Tools

+RV Image comes with two labeling tools:

+1. Draw bounding boxes and polygons and export in [Coco format](https://cocodataset.org/#format-data).
+2. Draw brush lines and export as png-masks, one per class and image.

+All annotations are also stored in the project file in json format.

+### Filtering

+You can filter for images to appear in the left selection area.
+The entered string will reveal those
+images that contain the string in their full pathname.
+There are three labeling related keywords, though:

+1. `nolabel` reveals all images that hae not been labeled with the currently active tool.
+1. `anylabel` reveals all images that have been labeled with the currently active tool.
+2. `label(<label-name>)` reveals all images that have a label of the class `<label-name>` for the currently active tool.
+   For instance, if the bounding box tool is active `label(foreground)` will reveal all images that contain bounding boxes
+   or polygons of the class `foreground`.

+Filter strings can be combined with `&&`, `||`, and `!`.
+For instance
+- `!nolabel` corresponds to `anylabel`
+- `1055.png || label(cat)` reveals all iamges that either have a `1055.png` as part of their full pathname or contain
+  the label `cat` from the currently active labeling tool.

+### Bounding Boxes and Polygons

-RV Image comes with a simple bounding box labeling tool that can export to and import from the [Coco format](https://cocodataset.org/#format-data).
+RV Image comes with a simple bounding box and polygon labeling tool that can export to and import from the [Coco format](https://cocodataset.org/#format-data).
 For an import to work, the folder that contains the images needs to be opened beforehand.
 To filter for files that contain bounding boxes of a specific label, one can put `label(<name-of-label>)` into the filter text field.
 Thereby, `<name-of-label>` needs to be replaced by the real name of the label.
 To filter for unlabeled files use `nolabel`.
 Filters including filename-strings can be combined with `&&`, `||`, and `!`.

 | event                                                                                | action                                                                                   |